ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 - Model 912
 - Model 920

 This has exactly the same table of contents as the previous manual, and is also dated 1979, but it has only 19 pages.
-I haven't compared the content in detail.
+I haven't compared the content with the other manual in detail.

 ![Operating Instructions](/assets/posts/televideo-912/2x/televideo-operating-instructions-912-920.jpg){:standalone width="50%"}

 ### TeleVideo Terminal Maintenance Training Manual (March 1983)

 This manual has 558 pages!
 To be fair, 98 of those pages are manufacturer spec sheets for components.
-This appears to cover all the terminal models: 910, 912, 920, 925, 950, and 970.
-It is dated March 1983.
+This appears to cover all the terminal models up to the March 1983 date of publication: 910, 912, 920, 925, 950, and 970.
 It includes full schematics of the terminals!

 ![TeleVideo Terminal Maintenance Training Manual](/assets/posts/televideo-912/2x/televideo-terminal-maintenance-training-manual.jpg){:standalone width="50%"}